hoytech/quadrable/README.md

 Quadrable uses the [Lightning Memory-mapped Database](https://symas.com/lmdb/).
 LMDB works by memory mapping a file and using the page cache as shared memory between all the processes/threads accessing the database.
 When a node is accessed in the database, no copying or decoding of data needs to happen.
 The node is already "in memory" and in the format needed for the traversal.

 LMDB is a B-tree database, unlike Log-Structured-Merge (LSM) databases such as LevelDB that are commonly used for merkle tree storage.
 Compared to LevelDB, LMDB has radically better read performance and uses the CPU more efficiently.
 It has instant recovery after a crash, suffers from less write amplification, offers ACID transactions and multi-process concurrency (in addition to multi-thread), and is less likely to suffer data corruption.

+LMDB supports multi-version concurrency control (MVCC).
+This is great for concurrency, because writers don't block readers, and readers don't block anybody (in fact there are no locks or system calls at all in the read path).
+But yes, this does mean that Quadrable has built a copy-on-write layer on top of a copy-on-write database.
+This is necessary because LMDB's MVCC snapshots are not persistent (they cannot outlive a single transaction), and because our nodes are more granular than LMDB's B-tree pages.

 ### nodeId